 Showing the other side of the coin is the September 12, 1959, cover by the same artist.
 After a summer of noise and bustling activity interspersed with whining complaints of “I’m bored,” Mom finally gets the kids off to school.
 And it is a sweet moment indeed as she kicks off her shoes, lies back, and enjoys a cup of coffee, with nary a thought for the poor bus driver.
 Hey, she’s done her time.

 But we’re being unfair here.
 Not all students are misbehaving little monsters, right?
 There’s the October 16, 1920, cover … never mind, that boy has a slingshot.
-OK, there’s artist Alan Foster’s September 1930 cover … never mind, that boy is writing “I was tardy” a hundred times on the blackboard.
+Okay, there’s artist Alan Foster’s September 1930 cover … never mind, that boy is writing “I was tardy” a hundred times on the blackboard.
 We’ve got it!
 Norman Rockwell’s June 26, 1926, cover of the schoolmaster extolling the virtues of the young scholar who seems to be grabbing “first in class” honors.
 May you shine as brightly this school year.